Introduction: Repair Broken Luggage Wheels With Duct Tape

 Here's what I eventually was left with on my carry-on bag--a bum wheel.
-It changed the meaning of carry on to always carry because the thing sat crooked and was obnoxiously noisy too.
-Now, if you only have a chunk out of your wheel like I did originally you may need to go ahead and put the thing out of it's misery and just break off the rest of the wheel so you are left with a round base.
+It changed the meaning of carry on to "always carry" because the thing sat crooked and was obnoxiously noisy too.
+Now, if you only have a chunk out of your wheel like I did originally you may need to go ahead and put the thing out of it's misery and just pry off the rest of the wheel so you are left with a round base.
 I don't think you can do anything with the lumpy wheel unless you want to try to build it up with something but that's for another instructable.

-Step 2: Wrap the Metal Core with Strips of Duct Tape
+Step 2: Wrap the Metal Core With Strips of Duct Tape

 If your wheel is missing like mine, and what you have is uniform shaped:

 Start a tear in the duct tape so that the strip is just the right width to cover the wheel.
 You can tear off about two revolutions of the duct tape and then it begins to get too narrow.
 For me I was able to get three strips from one width of duct tape.
 Wrap up the wheel until it is the same diameter as the other wheel.

 In the case of a lopsided wheel you'll need to either break off the remaining wheel or return the wheel to round shape (which is a whole other deal) if you're going to repair it the way I did.

 My final wheel was a bit square and it rubbed on the frame of the bag so I beveled off the edges with a carpet knife.
 Be careful not to cut yourself.